adrybakov/rad-tools/docs/source/user-guide/rad-identify-wannier-centres.rst

 distance span for the search.

-* If the centre is associated with some atom then ``-> atom`` will appear in the output file.
+* If the centre is associated with some atom then ``-> atom`` appears in the output file.

-* If the centre is unidentified then ``-> None`` will appear in the output file and additional information will be present in the console.
+* If the centre is unidentified then ``-> None`` appears in the output file and additional information is present in the console and in the output file.

 Usage example
 =============
 Example is based on the files from
 :examples:`examples folder <rad-identify-wannier-centres>`.

-The example_centres.xyz file looks like this:
+The "example_centres.xyz" file looks like this:

 .. literalinclude:: /../examples/rad-identify-wannier-centres/example_centres.xyz